PakitoSec/cyvest/docs/getting-started/quickstart.md

 ```

 !!! tip "Context-first mindset"
-    Pass incident metadata through `Cyvest(data={...})`.
+    Pass incident metadata through `Cyvest(root_data={...})`.
 Every container, check, and export inherits it so you never lose analyst intent.

 !!! note "Immutable proxies"
     `observable_create`, `check_create`, and the fluent helpers return read-only proxies (`ObservableProxy`, `CheckProxy`, …).
 Inspect their attributes freely, but use the Cyvest facade or the proxy helper methods for any updates so the score engine runs automatically.